hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/MetalLB-Load-Balancer/readme.md

 * A Kubernetes cluster on version 1.13.0 or later.
 The cluster should not have another network load-balancing functionality.
 * A cluster network configuration that can coexist with MetalLB.
 * Availability of IPv4 addresses that MetalLB will assign to LoadBalancer services when requested.
-* Helm installed.

-*As you can see, for this method, you will need Helm installed.
-You can follow the 'Installing Helm' section from my [Helm documentation repository](https://github.com/hereishd/k8s_Tutorials/tree/main/Helm) or from the [original Helm website](https://helm.sh/docs/intro/install/).*

 ## Preparation
 If you’re using kube-proxy in IPVS mode, since Kubernetes v1.14.2 you have to enable strict ARP mode.<br/>